-Woodbury University has educated more than seventy-seven thousand alumni.
-While three-quarters of Woodbury graduates have resided in Southern California, Woodbury alumni can be found in all fifty states and in fifty-eight countries around the world.
-The majority of alumni have found rewarding work in the Los Angeles area, where they have built large and small businesses, founded magazines, established accounting firms, designed and built architectural structures, become noted fashion designers for movies and television, won design competitions, held public office, led non-profit organizations, and much more.
+Woodbury University has educated more than 77,000 alumni.
+While three-quarters of Woodbury graduates have resided in Southern California, Woodbury alumni can be found in all 50 states and in 49 countries around the world.
+The majority of alumni has found rewarding work in the Los Angeles area, where they have built large and small businesses, founded magazines, established accounting firms, designed and built architectural structures, become noted fashion designers for movies and television, won design competitions, held public office, led non-profit organizations, and much more.
 Therefore, alumni giving is central to the University's ability to prosper and grow.